OffBy0x01/usbskeletonkey/README.md

 network.py
 ===========
-The network emulation framework component of Skeleton Key allows the device to emulate a connected network cable and force a victim to send network data to Skeleton Key for capturing.
-As this component is completely headless it doesn't require any user interaction to function.
+This framework component of Skeleton Key requires no user input and runs in the background.
+The script is never directly called by the user and is instead used to allow the following modules that have been developed by "Team" to operate:

+	- Responder

 Network Features
 ---------
-- Turn the raspberry pi into an "ethernet" adapter using USB OTG functionality (emulation of a network device).
+- Turns the raspberry pi into an "ethernet" adapter using USB OTG functionality (emulation of a network device).
-	- This interface is recognised as usb0 on the Skeleton Key.
+	- This "ethernet" adapter is recognised as usb0 under network devices on the pi.
-	- Specific adapters can be emulated by setting the "vendor_id" and "product_id".
+	- It can be configured to appear as a specific type of "ethernet" adapter by editing "vendor_id" and "product_id" in the source code of this component.
-	- Host will attempt to use Skeleton Key for all network communication.
-Note this will cause the victim to lose internet connectivity.
+	- From there the pi can be used to capture network traffic from a target over usb0.

+- network.py can be used in conjunction with Spiderlab's Responder to make an attempt at obtaining a target's NLTM password hash (if a windows system) by:
+	1. Adding routes for all ipv4 addresses to usb0.
+	2. Starting a DHCP server (using dhcpd) and enabling ipv4 forwarding.
+	3. Binding usb0's port 80 to port 1337 using the iptables file.
+	4. Starting dnsspoof on usb0's port 53.
+		- dnsspoof is part of the dsniff toolset and forges DNS responses over a local network.
+	5. Run Spiderlab's Responder over the usb0 interface.

 Network Bugs
 -----
-As the network component mostly uses Bash editing of configuration files on a known fixed install issues are rare, however, do note:
+As user interaction is pretty much non-existant with this componenent there is very little to worry about regarding bugs (that we have been able to find).
+Please note the following however:

-- Due to how target systems may be configured for driver installation Skeleton Key may fail to be recognised.
-As a result "vendor_id" and "product_id" may need to be edited to recognised values for network.py to function.
+- Due to how some target systems may be configured with regards to driver installation usb0 may fail to be recognised.
+As a result of this a little tinkering with the values "vendor_id" and "product_id" may have to ensue for network.py to work as intended.